gurumojo/text/neurodiversity/engagement.md

 be easily addressed in conversation;  I wrote with the intention of spurring thoughtful follow-up.
-Generally affable and open, I've found that times I've been described as aggressive or offputting have almost exclusively followed overstimulation due to lacking accomodations.
+Generally affable and open, I've found that times I've been described as aggressive or offputting have almost exclusively followed distress and overstimulation due to lacking accomodations.
 Knowledge gained through recent networking and research have fleshed out my personal tool chain to the point I have full confidence in facing any advocacy, software development, or management responsibility.
 The power, as ever, is in the hands of those holding.

 What do you say?
 Do you see value in what I offer?